Local Files, iCloud, External Folders

 iCloud

-Files saved in here are stored in Textastic’s iCloud Drive container.
-Changes you make in this folder are automatically synced to your other iOS, macOS, and Windows devices that are logged in to the same iCloud account.
+Files saved here are stored in Textastic’s iCloud Drive container.
+Changes you make in this folder are automatically synced to your other iOS, iPadOS, macOS, and Windows devices that are logged in to the same iCloud account.

 Textastic's iCloud Drive container in the iOS Files app Textastic's iCloud Drive container in macOS Finder Textastic's iCloud Drive container in Windows Explorer